m-mcardle/my-website/assets/markdown/Vidyard.md

   ### Custom Date Picker

-  The first project I was able to contribute to involved extending the filters on the Team Performance Dashboard to build a new component to allow users to filter data by a custom date range through a calender selector.
+  The first project I was able to contribute to involved building a new component to allow users to filter data by a custom date range on the Team Performance Dashboard.
 This involved building out the new component in our ConstructionYard Vue library and then replacing the old simple menu with this new component on the actual dashboard.
 My main contributions during this phase involved the logic behind disabling dates in the calender based on a preset maximum range of days along with a given earliest date.
 The solution involved in disabling dates in the calender itself was quite straightforward but I came to realize that both the technical design and UI design failed to accommodate for the manual text inputs that we planned to include in the component.
 This led me into many challenging and interesting design conversations with other developers on my team and my team's UI designer.
 I really enjoyed this as it was a great introduction to my team as I got to work alongside almost everyone on the team as we tried to remedy the oversights of our original plan.
 This project gave me some great experience with the Vue framework, and some great experience discussing complexity and design challenges with my peers.

   </column>